HighDimensionalEconLab/transversality/README.md

 python growth_sequential.py --model.k_0=0.7
 ```

-Additionally, you can run the model with a "kink" in the production function, which has two steady states.
-To do so, you need to specify the parameters of the production function with "kink": a, b_1, b_2.
-We recommend running the model with a larger number of epochs and the ADAM optimizer like this:
+Additionally, you can run the model with a the `convex-concave` production function, which has two steady states.
+To do so, you need to specify the parameters of the production function: a, b_1, b_2.
+We recommend running the model with a `larger number of epochs` and the `ADAM` optimizer like this:

 ```bash
 python growth_sequential.py  --model.a=0.5 --model.b_1=3.0 --model.b_2=2.5 --trainer.max_epochs=5000 --optimizer=torch.optim.Adam --optimizer.lr=0.001
 ```

 ##  Recursive Neoclassical Growth Model
-This instead solves the neoclassical growth model for k'(z,k) where the map k' : R^2 -> R is R^2 because of the stacking z (TFP level) and k (current capital).
+This instead solves the neoclassical growth model for $$k'(z,k)$$

+where the map $$k' : \mathbb{R}^2 \rightarrow \mathbb{R}$$

+takes  z (TFP level) and k (capital) as inputs.

 See the file [growth_recursive_defaults.yaml](growth_recursive_defaults.yaml) for the default values.

 ### Jupyter Notebook for Exploration

-You can load the Jupyter notebook  [growth_recursive.ipynb](demo_notebooks/growth_recursive_demo.ipynb) directly in VS Code or on the command line with `jupyter lab` run in the local directory.
-This notebook provides a simple example of training the asset pricing sequential model and provides utilities to examine the output without using the command line commands.
+You can load the Jupyter notebook  [growth_recursive.ipynb](demo_notebooks/growth_recursive_demo.ipynb) directly in VS Code or on the command line with `jupyter lab`or [Google Colab](https://colab.research.google.com/).
+This notebook provides a simple example of training the recursive neoclassical growth model and provides utilities to examine the output without using the command line commands.

+A note on `Google Colab`: This [link](https://bebi103a.github.io/lessons/02/git_with_colab.html) provides instructions on how to open the notebooks in Colab

 ### CLI Usage